refinedev/refine/documentation/docs/api-reference/mantine/hooks/useSelect/index.md

 If `onSearch` is used, it will override the existing `filters`.
 :::

+> For more information, refer to the [`CrudFilters` interface documentation &#8594](/docs/api-reference/core/interfaceReferences#crudfilters)

 #### Client-side filtering

 Sometimes, you may want to filter the options on the client-side.
-You can do this by passing `onSearch` function as `undefined`.
+You can do this by passing the `onSearch` function as `undefined`.
 This will disable the server-side filtering and will filter the options on the client-side.
 Set the `searchValue` and `onSearchChange` properties to enable the search input.

 ```tsx
 const { selectProps } = useSelect({